-The initial estimated value of the Notes as of the pricing date is expected to be between \$910.00 and \$960.00 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is expected to be between \$900.00 and \$950.00 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
-See "Risk Factors" beginning on page PS-8 of this pricing supplement for additional information.
+See "Risk Factors" beginning on page PS-8 of this pricing supplement and "Structuring the Notes" on page PS-22 of this pricing supplement for additional information.